Automated Partition Creation Workflows

 How far in advance should automated workflows create partitions?
 Maintain a 30–90 day forward buffer based on ingestion velocity forecasts.
 This absorbs traffic spikes and prevents DDL lock contention during peak hours.

-What happens if an automated partition creation job fails mid-cycle?
 Implement idempotent retry logic with exponential backoff.
-Coupled with circuit breakers that route writes to fallback buffers until the partition is successfully provisioned.
+The IF NOT EXISTS guard in the PL/pgSQL wrapper above ensures a retry never fails due to a duplicate partition.
+Couple retries with circuit breakers that route writes to fallback buffers until the partition is successfully provisioned.